-The default desired response times for metrics and measurement entities (violations, issues, security warnings, etc.) can be changed via the report's title.
-Expand the report title and navigate to the 'Desired reaction times' tab.

-Desired metric response times

-Each of the metric states that require action - target not met (red), near target (yellow), accepted technical debt (grey), and status unknown (white) - has a desired reaction time in days that can be changed.
+The default desired metric reaction times can be changed via the report's title.
+Expand the title and navigate to the 'Desired reaction times' tab.
+Each of the metric states that require action - target not met (red), near target (yellow), and status unknown (white) - has a desired reaction time in days that can be changed.